rtrollebo/almanakk-cli/README.md

 This is the almanakk command line program, based on the almanakk-lib library.

-Static builds of this cli program with the library are available in [Resources and documentation](https://trollebo.brick.do/resources-and-documentation-Nwd92pGRZPo1)
+Static builds of this cli program with the library are available in [rtrollebo.github.io/documentation](https://rtrollebo.github.io/documentation/)

 Usage is described in [manual](manual.md).